jack9394/Dining-philosopher/README.md

 # Dining-philosopher
-This project is an implementation of dining philospher problem in an android application.
+This project is an implementation of dining philosopher problem in an android application.
 Anyone who have changes or suggestions is welcomed.